 Isolate the chicken from other birds and keep it wrapped in a large towel for keeping it calm.
 Stop any bleeding and clean any wounds.
 After an injury, you can also add vitamins or supplements to the drinking water to help it recover.

 If the weather isn’t hot, keep an overhead lamp or another heat source.
-If the surrounding temperature is more than 90° Fahrenheit and it’s humid and you see the chicken panting, then you don’t need additional heat.
+If the surrounding temperature is more than 90°F and it’s humid and you see the chicken panting, then you don’t need additional heat.
 In this case, move the chicken to somewhere cooler.

 Offer some water to the chicken.
-But don’t keep on feeding it every few hours.
+However, don’t keep on feeding it every few hours.
 Also, never resort to forcing feeding the chicken.
-You can, however, dip its beak in shallow water to help it drink it.
+You can, however, dip its beak in shallow water to help it drink water.

 Also, remember to wash your hands and probably change your clothing after caring for sick birds.
 If your chicken doesn’t recover soon, consult a vet immediately.